Frequently Asked Questions

 Peppermint Pig Animal Rescue can provide a spay/neuter voucher to those in the community who qualify.
 We also list free and low cost spay/neuter clinics under our Spay/Neuter tab.
 Please, check here first before inquiring about a voucher.

 The voucher is free to the recipient but Peppermint Pig Animal Rescue is billed $40 for each voucher that is redeemed at a participating vet.

-To get a spay/neuter voucher, please come in person to our Peppermint Pig Thrift and Gift store.
+To be considered for a spay/neuter voucher, please come in person to our Peppermint Pig Thrift and Gift store.